Définissez votre emplacement

 Museum Giersch showcases local art & culture through the medium of exhibitions which are held annually displaying works- both classic and contemporary.
 The museum is housed in a neoclassical riverside villa built in the early 20th Century and now one of the only few surviving in Sachsenhausen.
 The property was converted into an art & exhibition gallery by the Giersch Foundation and was opened to public in 2000.
 Since all the exhibitions are inspired by the traditions and history of the Rhine-Main area, this is a good place to explore and get an insight into the local culture.
 Check out the website for more information.

 The beautiful Landesmuseum Mainz attracts a number of visitors each year with its unique collection of art and craft.
 Exhibits include paintings and sculpture through the centuries that throw light on the history and culture of Mainz.
-For more information, call ahead of visit their website.
+Also known as the Mainz State Museum, a visit to this popular attractions will help your learn about the culture and history of Mainz.